algorandfoundation/algokit-cli/docs/cli/index.md

 ### -n, --codespace-name <codespace_name>
 The name of the codespace.
-Defaults to random name with timestamp.
+Defaults to 'algokit-localnet_timestamp'.

 ### -r, --repo-url <repo_url>
 The URL of the repository.
 Defaults to algokit base template repo.

+### -t, --idle-timeout <idle_timeout>
+The timeout for the codespace to be idle.
+Defaults to 30 minutes.

 ### -f, --force